 Memories of my 18 day stay in hospital from 8 – 26 Nov 2010, are not only reminding me of how important that particular treatment was to be, but also how surreal it felt at the time.
 Some of it is still a blur, particularly the early days where the morphine was in control.
-For many NET Cancer patients, surgery can be a mainstay treatment, even for those with metastatic disease.
-In fact, I now know from my own research that NET Cancer is one of a small number of cancers for which surgical debulking can in many cases confer some survival advantage in a metastatic scenario.
-However, the nature of NET Cancer means that treatment will need to continue for many patients.
+For many NET patients, surgery can be a mainstay treatment, even for those with metastatic disease.
+In fact, I now know from my own research that NETs is one of a small number of cancers for which surgical debulking can in many cases confer some survival advantage in a metastatic scenario.
+However, the nature of Neuroendocrine Cancer means that treatment and surveillance will need to continue for many patients.

-You can read about the gory details of the surgery here but I have not spoken too much about the first week in the hospital after surgery – mainly because some of the details remain scant.
-However, there are four stories I remember in some detail and they even make me smile, although I wasn’t laughing at the time!
+Some of the details remain scant but there are four particular stories I remember in some detail, some make me smile, although I wasn’t laughing at the time!